-Some Norse tales taken from Thomas Bulfinch's Age of Fable: Vols.
-I & II: Stories of Gods and Heroes. from 1913 and Abbie Farwell Brown's In the Days of Giants from 1902 - both in the public domain.
-As for names, the "Norse words" in the upper left of the page gives brief information, and P. A. Munch's Norse Mythology gives ampler information.
-The texts below are edited. - Tormod Kinnes
+Some Norse tales here are taken from Thomas Bulfinch's Age of Fable: Vols.
+I & II: Stories of Gods and Heroes. from 1913 and from Abbie Farwell Brown's In the Days of Giants from 1902.
+Both are in the public domain.
+As for names, the "Norse words" above and "Words" in the bottom left of the page lead to a Norse glossary.
+Another source of fine Norse tales is Peter A. Munch's terse Norse Mythology [Link].
+It contains very much information.
+The texts below are edited. - TK

 Some old stories tell about how things began.
 There is a lot of mighty fancy in some of those stories.
 And because many old tales changed in being told from one generation to another, there may be very different accounts around on how the world began, just as fancy would have it.

 This book is made of the stories that once were told by in Scandinavia and Norden.
 You will find tales of old giants, dwarfs, and other beings said to live in the countryside mainly.

 The old stories of the Norsemen tell that at first there were two worlds, one of burning heat and one of icy cold.
 The cold world was in the north, and from it flowed a river of dangerous and poisonous water.
 The other world in the south was on fire with bright flame, a place of horrible heat.

 These two worlds of heat and cold were all that once existed - and then they began a fierce combat.
 Heat and cold met and strove to destroy each other.
 As a result, chilly water drops became alive; and turned into a huge frost-giant.
 He was the ancestor of all the giants who came afterwards.
 It was a bad and cruel race.

 At that time there was no earth nor sea nor heaven, nothing but an icy abyss without bottom, from where Ymir the frost-bite giant had sprung.
 And there he lived, nourished by the milk of a cow which the heat had formed.